junxit/us-congress-bills-111/bill.md

     >     - **(D)** establishing common financial and performance reporting forms and requirements for the Federal financial assistance programs identified under paragraph (2), regardless of whether the Federal financial assistance programs are administered by different Federal agencies;
     >     - **(E)** establishing common applications and financial and performance reporting forms and requirements for aspects of the Federal financial assistance programs identified under paragraph (3), regardless of whether the Federal financial assistance programs are administered by different Federal agencies;
     >     - **(F)** developing mechanisms to ensure compatibility between Federal financial assistance administration systems and State systems to facilitate the importing and exporting of data;
-    >     - **(G)** developing common certifications and assurances, as appropriate, for all Federal financial assistance programs that have common or similar purposes, regardless of whether the Federal financial assistance programs are administered by different Federal agencies; and
+    >     - **(G)** developing common certifications and assurances, as appropriate, for all Federal financial assistance programs that have common or similar purposes, regardless of whether the Federal financial assistance programs are administered by different Federal agencies;
-    >     - **(H)** minimizing the number of different systems used to disburse Federal financial assistance.
+    >     - **(H)** minimizing the number of different systems used to disburse Federal financial assistance; and
+    >     - **(I)** applying the single data standard adopted under section 9 to Federal grants and grant applications.
     > - **(b)** *Consultation* In developing and implementing the strategic plan under subsection (a), the Director shall consult with representatives of non-Federal entities and Federal agencies that have not received an exemption under section 6(d).
     > - **(c)** *Federal agencies*
     >   - **(1)** *In general* Not later than 6 months after the date on which the Director submits the strategic plan under subsection (a), the head of each Federal agency that has not received an exemption under section 6(d) shall develop a plan that describes how the Federal agency will carry out the responsibilities of the Federal agency under the strategic plan, which shall include—
     >     - **(A)** clear performance objectives and timelines for action by the Federal agency in furtherance of the strategic plan; and
     >     - **(B)** the identification of measures to improve communication and collaboration with representatives of non-Federal entities on an on-going basis during the implementation of this Act.
     >   - **(2)** *Consultation* The head of each Federal agency that has not received an exemption under section 6(d) shall consult with representatives of non-Federal entities during the development and implementation of the plan of the Federal agency developed under paragraph (1).
-    >   - **(3)** *Reporting* Not later than 2 years after the date on which the head of a Federal agency that has not received an exemption under section 6(d) develops the plan under paragraph (1), and every 2 years thereafter until the date that is 15 years after the date of enactment of the Federal Financial Assistance Management Improvement Act of 2009, the head of the Federal agency shall submit to the Director a report regarding the progress of the Federal agency in achieving the objectives of the plan of the Federal agency developed under paragraph (1).
+    >   - **(3)** *Reporting* Not later than 2 years after the date on which the head of a Federal agency that has not received an exemption under section 6(d) develops the plan under paragraph (1), and every 2 years thereafter until the date that is 15 years after the date of the enactment of the Federal Financial Assistance Management Improvement Act of 2009, the head of the Federal agency shall submit to the Director a report regarding the progress of the Federal agency in achieving the objectives of the plan of the Federal agency developed under paragraph (1).

 - **(b)** *Technical and conforming amendment* Section 5(d) of the Federal Financial Assistance Management Improvement Act of 1999 (31 U.S.C.
 6101 note) is amended by inserting “, until the date on which the Federal agency submits the first report by the Federal agency required under section 8(c)(3)” after “subsection (a)(7)”.

+## § 6.
+Data standard requirements

+- **(a)** *Data standard requirements* The Federal Financial Assistance Management Improvement Act of 1999 (31 U.S.C.
+6101 note) is further amended—
+  - **(1)** by redesignating sections 9, 10, 11, and 12 as sections 10, 11, 12, and 13, respectively; and
+  - **(2)** by inserting after section 8, as added by this Act, the following new section:
+    > ## § 9.
+Data standard requirements
+    >
+    > - **(a)** *Data standard requirements*
+    >   - **(1)** *Requirement* The Director of the Office of Management and Budget shall adopt a single data standard for the collection, analysis, and dissemination of business and financial information for use by private sector entities in accordance with subsection (b) for information required to be reported to the Federal Government, and a single data standard for use by agencies within the Federal Government in accordance with subsection (c) for Federal financial information.
+    >   - **(2)** *Characteristics of data standards* The single data standards required by paragraph (1) shall—
+    >     - **(A)** be common across all agencies, to the maximum extent practicable;
+    >     - **(B)** be a widely accepted, non-proprietary, searchable, computer-readable format for business and financial data;
+    >     - **(C)** be consistent with and implement—
+    >       - **(i)** United States generally accepted accounting principles or Federal financial accounting standards (as appropriate);
+    >       - **(ii)** industry best practices; and
+    >       - **(iii)** Federal regulatory requirements;
+    >     - **(D)** improve the transparency, consistency, and usability of business and financial information; and
+    >     - **(E)** be capable of being continually upgraded to be of maximum use as technologies and content evolve over time.
+    > - **(b)** *Implementation of single data standard for private sector*
+    >   - **(1)** *OMB Guidance* Not later than 180 days after the date of the enactment of the Federal Financial Assistance Management Improvement Act of 2009, the Director of the Office of Management and Budget shall issue guidance to agencies on the use and implementation of the single data standard required by subsection (a) for information required to be reported to agencies by the private sector.
+    >   - **(2)** *Agency requirements*
+    >     - **(A)** *Requirement* To the maximum extent practicable and consistent with the guidance provided by the Office of Management and Budget under paragraph (1), the head of each agency shall require the use of the single data standard required by subsection (a) for business and financial information reported to the agency by private sector companies.
+    >     - **(B)** *Implementation* The head of the agency shall begin implementing the requirement of subparagraph (A) within one year after the date of the enactment of the Federal Financial Assistance Management Improvement Act of 2009.
+    > - **(c)** *Implementation of single data standard for Federal Government*
+    >   - **(1)** *OMB development* Not later than 1 year after the date of the enactment of the Federal Financial Assistance Management Improvement Act of 2009, the Director of the Office of Management and Budget shall develop the single data standard required by subsection (a) for use by agencies within the Federal Government for Federal financial information.
+    >   - **(2)** *OMB guidance* Not later than 18 months after the date of the enactment of the Federal Financial Assistance Management Improvement Act of 2009, the Director shall issue guidance to agencies on the use and implementation of the single data standard developed under paragraph (1).
+    > - **(d)** *Public access to data* The head of each agency shall ensure that information collected using the single data standards required under this section is accessible to the general public in that format to the extent permitted by law.
+    > - **(e)** *Report* Within one year after the date of the enactment of the Federal Financial Assistance Management Improvement Act of 2009, the Director of the Office of Management and Budget shall submit to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report on the status of the implementation of this section.
+    > - **(f)** *Definitions* In this section:
+    >   - **(1)** *Agency* The term “agency” means any executive department, military department, Government corporation, Government controlled corporation, independent establishment, or other establishment in the executive branch of the Government (including the Executive Office of the President), or any independent regulatory agency, but does not include—
+    >     - **(A)** the Government Accountability Office;
+    >     - **(B)** the Federal Election Commission;
+    >     - **(C)** the governments of the District of Columbia and of the territories and possessions of the United States, and their various subdivisions; or
+    >     - **(D)** Government-owned contractor-operated facilities, including laboratories engaged in national defense research and production activities.
+    >   - **(2)** *Executive department, military department, government corporation, government controlled corporation, independent establishment* The terms “Executive department”, “military department”, “Government corporation”, “Government controlled corporation”, and “independent establishment” have the meanings given those terms by chapter 1 of title 5, United States Code.
+    >   - **(3)** *Independent regulatory agency* The term “independent regulatory agency” has the meaning given that term by section 3502(5) of title 44, United States Code.

+- **(b)** *Requirement for use of single data standard by Federal agencies* Section 5 of the Federal Financial Assistance Management Improvement Act of 1999 (31 U.S.C.
+6101 note) is amended by adding at the end the following new subsection:
+  > - **(e)** *Single data standard requirement* To the maximum extent practicable and consistent with the guidance provided by the Director under section 9, each Federal agency shall require the use of the single data standard adopted under section 9(b) for—
+  >   - **(1)** all applications for Federal financial assistance; and
+  >   - **(2)** all reports on the use of Federal financial assistance that the agency requires non-Federal entities to submit.